A Q&A with Jingshu Liu, Senior Technical Director Data Science

 You worked with companies including American International Group and Medidata before coming to Cornerstone AI—was there anything in particular that compelled you to make this change?

-Beyond the people, I think it's also that I enjoy an environment where I can sit down and do some focused analysis.
-That was the case for AIG in my first year, but not so much in the second year, so that also triggered me to seek out a change.
+Beyond the people, it's also that I enjoy an environment where I can sit down and do some focused analysis.
+That was the case for AIG in my first year, but not so much in the second year, so that had triggered me to seek out a change.
 And it was a similar story for Medidata—in the first four or five years of my time there, I did more hands-on work, then I transitioned into a managerial role, and that's a very different career path.
 I learned a lot in that role, but towards the end, I felt like it was a good time for me to come back to the technical field.

 On a day-to-day basis, what does your work look like?
 What drives you to continue the work each day?